 Dark transfer papers are a good alternative to sublimation on dark shirts, but they do not infuse into the shirt.
 You will still feel the paper like you feel a thick vinyl.
 Plus they don’t hold up as well after many washings.

-To see all of these steps in action, hop on over to my YouTube video where I will walk you through the entire process.
+To see all of these steps on how to sublimate a shirt in action, hop on over to my YouTube video where I will walk you through the entire process.

 If you’d like to save this sublimation on shirts tutorial for later, simply hover over the top left of the image below and PIN It now!